nikoladevelops/godot-blast-bullets-2d/README.md

 5. Close <b>Godot</b> and open the project again.

 # How to use
 1. Add a `BulletFactory2D` node to your scene tree.
-The BulletFactory's job is to spawn bullets <br> (I recommend making it into an [Autoload/Singleton](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) so you can spawn bullets from any script).
+The BulletFactory's job is to spawn bullets <br> (I suggest creating an [Autoload/Singleton](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) so you can spawn bullets from any script).
 2. Create a script.
 3. Inside the script create a `BlockBulletsData2D` and set up its properties according to the documentation.
 Example: